 Trump says arming teachers could prevent school massacres

-US president promises to be ‘very strong on background checks’ after Florida attack
+‘If you had a teacher ... who was adept at firearms, it could very well end the attack very quickly’

-US president Donald Trump holds a list of prepared questions as he hosts a listening session with high school students and teachers to discuss school safety at the White House in Washington.
-Photograph: Jonathan Ernst/Reuters
+US president Donald Trump holds his notes while hosting a listening session with student survivors of mass shootings, their parents and teachers in the State Dining Room at the White House on February 21st, 2018 in Washington, DC.
+Photograph: Chip Somodevilla/Getty Images

 US president Donald Trump suggested on Wednesday that arming teachers could help prevent massacres such as last week’s mass shooting at a Florida high school.